This page is the result of a question I am often asked so, I thought I’d dedicate a page to this subject.

 - hose(s)

-- an adjustable wrench or a combination tank wrench which is an all-in-one tank wrench and an adjustable wrench.
-Check to make sure that it will work with your tank.
+- An adjustable wrench Check to make sure that it will work with your tank.

 - O2 tank (if going the gas/O2 route)